 Situation awareness requires a shared understanding of what is happening.
-This needs non-hierarchical information and communication.
-There are many different tools and techniques that together can deliver situation awareness in a healthcare setting.
+In a healthcare setting, this needs tools and techniques together with non-hierarchical information and communication.

 Situation awareness takes the perspective of everyone involved in a child’s healthcare at hospital – doctors, nurses, allied health professionals, administrators, porters, families and children themselves – so that the clinical team can take the best decisions.

 Over four years, the Situation Awareness for Everyone (S.A.F.E) programme has brought together paediatric units from over 50 hospitals across England into four collaborative learning groups.
 The S.A.F.E toolkit introduces healthcare professionals to safety huddles and uses quality improvement methodology to embed situational awareness in to their own healthcare settings.

 It’s organised into three themes that reflect how S.A.F.E has been implemented in paediatric units across the UK and its aims are: